 What does SignSpell include?

-The SignSpell system covers everything you need to deliver SignSpell lessons to primary children of all ages and abilities.
-It include 2 introductory and 12 themed lessons: lesson plans, digital storybooks, printable activities and flashcards.
+The SignSpell system covers everything you need to teach BSL to children of all ages and abilities within a primary school setting.
+It include two introductory and 12 themed lessons: lesson plans, digital storybooks, printable activities and flashcards.
 In addition, there is a series of video clips which bring to life signed words and phrases.

 Find out more

-This course has been developed by Signature, a nationally recognised body which promotes excellence in communication with deaf and deaf blind people.
-The organisation has sponsored the development of SignSpell, with specialist educational practitioners to encourage inclusive learning and in recognition of the weight of evidence demonstrating enhanced results in literacy.
-They have recently formed a partnership with Action on Hearing Loss.
+The SignSpell course has been developed by Signature, a nationally recognised body which promotes excellence in communication with deaf and deaf blind people.
+The organisation has sponsored the development of SignSpell, with specialist educational practitioners to encourage inclusive learning and in recognition of the weight of evidence demonstrating enhanced results in literacy when children learn British Sign Language (BSL).
+They have formed a partnership with Action on Hearing Loss.